zyl200846/full-reimplementation-of-unet/README.md

 * tqdm==4.32.1
 * numpy==1.16.4

 Note: it is better to create a virtual environment in case there are conflicts between different projects.
+Moreover, this code has been successfully run on Windows and trained via Nvidia GTX1060, GTX1080 and GTX1080Ti with variant batch size.